SaaS SEO case study

 Volume

-habit tracker
+habit tracker app

-habit tracking app
+free habit tracker app

 daily habit tracker